-Exhibitors should arrange in advance for such protection and insurance as they deem appropriate (see No. 26, Liability and Indemnification, of the Rules and Regulations).
+Exhibitors should arrange in advance for such protection and insurance as they deem appropriate.
 Exhibitors agree to ensure that their employees and agents comply with all rules regarding security deemed appropriate by HAI.
 Exhibitors may hire additional security personnel for their exhibit booths.
 Costs for such additional security personnel will be borne solely by the exhibitor.

 All cartons, boxes, packages, and containers brought into or taken from the exhibit hall are subject to inspection.

 Other than those taken by HAI Show Management, no pictures or videotaping of any kind will be allowed without advance written permission from HAI Show Management.
 No pictures or videotaping may be taken of exhibit booths without the advance written permission of both HAI Show Management and the exhibit representative of the booth.
 In no event should pictures be taken of unoccupied booths.